redhead/diploma-thesis/Overview_of_the_refactored_code__.md

 ### Overview of the refactored code

-An overview of the package structure and dependencies regarding labels after refactoring is shown in Figure \ref{package}.
+An overview of the package structure and dependencies regarding labels after refactoring is shown in Figure \ref{fig:package}.